jianshu93/lash/README.md

 ## References
 1. Yu YW, Weber GM.
 Hyperminhash: Minhash in loglog space.
 IEEE Transactions on Knowledge and Data Engineering.
 2020 Mar 17;34(1):328-39.
+2. Baker, D.N., Langmead, B. Dashing: fast and accurate genomic distances with HyperLogLog.
+Genome Biol 20, 265 (2019).
-2. Ertl O. UltraLogLog: A Practical and More Space-Efficient Alternative to HyperLogLog for Approximate Distinct Counting.
+3. Ertl O. UltraLogLog: A Practical and More Space-Efficient Alternative to HyperLogLog for Approximate Distinct Counting.
 Proceedings of the VLDB Endowment.
 2024 March 1;17(7):1655-1668.